zhouqingyi616/SAFT/README.md

 ## Requirements
 All codes contained in this repository are written with CUDA C++.

-I'm using Visual Studio 2019.
+I'm using Visual Studio 2019, since I prefer working with Windows system.
+I've also tested compiling the source code using `nvcc` on Ubuntu, which should also work.

 Special requirements:
 - [CUDA](https://developer.nvidia.com/cuda-downloads): I've included CUDA 10.1 into "Build dependencies", but a slightly older version should also work.